pelias/pelias/CONTRIBUTING.md

 Pelias has several miscellaneous standards:

 - we use [JSHint](http://jshint.com/docs/) for linting
-- we use [TravisCI](https://travis-ci.org/) for continuous integration
+- we use [Github Actions](https://github.com/) for continuous integration
 - we use [Winston](https://www.npmjs.com/package/winston) for logging
 - we *love* tests, especially when written with [tape](https://github.com/substack/tape)
 - we use [semver](http://semver.org/) for package versioning